 The cooking compartment has five shelf positions.
 The shelf positions are counted from the bottom up.

 In some appliances, the highest shelf position is marked on the cooking compartment with the grill symbol.

-When using shelf positions 1, 3, 4 and 5, always insert the accessory between the two guide bars for a shelf position.
+Always insert the accessory between the two guide bars for a shelf position.

 Accessories can be pulled out approximately halfway without tipping.
-With the pull-out rails at level 2, you can pull the accessories out further.